Dallas Cowboys vs. Arizona Cardinals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Cowboys stats and trends

-- Dallas has played 15 games, with 12 wins against the spread.

-- The Cowboys are 6-2 ATS when favored by 5.5 points or more this season.
+- This season, the Cowboys have an against the spread record of 6-2 in their eight games as a favorite of 6 points or more.

-- Dallas' games this year have eclipsed the over/under seven times in 15 opportunities (46.7%).
+- Dallas' games this year have gone over the total in seven out of 15 opportunities (46.7%).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Cardinals.